aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 - Specify the bookmark's name of the included document.
 - Specify the location of the document.

 For more details, please refer to [FieldIncludeText Class API reference](https://apireference.aspose.com/net/words/aspose.words.fields/fieldincludetext).
-The code example given below demonstrates how to Add an INCLUDETEXT field using DOM to a Paragraph in Document.
+The code example given below shows how to Add an INCLUDETEXT field using DOM to a Paragraph in Document.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertIncludeTextFieldWithoutDocumentBuilder-InsertIncludeTextFieldWithoutDocumentBuilder.cpp" >}}